tainacan/tainacan-wiki/dev/creating-metadata-type.md

 	`
 }

-TainacanExtraVueComponents["tainacan-metadata-type-custom"] = TainacanMetadataCustomType;
+window.tainacan_extra_components["tainacan-metadata-type-custom"] = TainacanMetadataCustomType;
 ```

 The first and last lines are an important step for registering custom components to the plugin JS bundle.

-!> You MUST keep the `TainacanExtraVueComponents` name, as it is the one used by the plugin to load custom components, and be careful to don't override it completely.
+!> You MUST keep the `window.tainacan_extra_components` name, as it is the one used by the plugin to load custom components, and be careful to don't override it completely.
 Other plugins might have registered their components there too!

 The `slug` passed to the array in the last line is the same used by the *set_component* method previously in our [registration process](#registering-your-metadata-type).